I loved ‘The One Memory of Flora Banks’ by Emily Barr, and so I thought I should write a review of ‘The First Wife’ by the same author.

-Slowly, she gets closer and closer to the couple, beginning to create a life for herself in Cornwall, gaining confidence as she goes, and making friends with the family she lives with, as well as Al, a man working at the local employee agency.
+Slowly, she gets closer and closer to the couple, beginning to create a life for herself in Cornwall and gaining confidence as she goes.
+She makes friends with the family she lives with- as well as Al, a man working at the local employee agency.

 And then Sarah Summer mysteriously dies off the coast of Barcelona while on a romantic winter break with Harry, and everything changes for Lily.
-While she has always had a crush on Harry, his new-found interest in her after his wife’s death leads to more than just puppy love, and she engages in an intense relationship with a man double her age, wrapped up in a whirlwind romance with this charming celebrity figure.
+While she has always had a crush on Harry, his new-found interest in her after his wife’s death leads to more than just puppy love.
+She engages in an intense relationship with a man double her age, wrapped up in a whirlwind romance with this charming celebrity figure.